open-autonomy/escort/diagram/EscortActivation.md

 > FMS should begin streaming position updates immediately after sending the activation request, since the position information is required for AVs to activate the escort.

 ## Typical Escort Activation
+AV 1 can adhere to the escort immediately, AV N can not.

 ```mermaid
 sequenceDiagram